Are you selling a house with code violations in Hollywood, Florida?

 When evaluating offers, you want to understand how buyers are thinking.
 Buyers definitely look-up the house on the Broward County property appraiser website when calculating your offer.
 The specifics also let you make an “apples to apples” comparison to active and sold comps.

 You might be surprised to discover a feature was added without permits (bedroom/bathroom, extension, pool, patio, etc.) and it’s not reflected in the public record.
-This is particularly concerning if code enforcement is already inspecting the house due to an existing violation.
+This is particularly concerning if a code enforcement officer is already inspecting the house due to an existing violation.

 Here are some directions to take a look at the specifications on any property in Hollywood, Florida: